jonaprieto/agda-prop/README.md

   ¬_   : (φ : Prop) → Prop      -- Negation.
 ```

-The theroems use the following inference rules:
+The theorems use the following inference rules:

 ```agda
 data _⊢_ : (Γ : Ctxt)(φ : Prop) → Type where